-To access the Recovery Wizard press the Esc key while the unit is booting.
-Select the Recovery option on the menu provided.
+To access the Recovery Wizard press the Esc key during the unit's boot sequence as soon as you see the message "GRUB loading, please wait..."
+Select the Recovery option on the menu that follows.

 The Recovery Wizard provides two options for system recovery: restoring your unit to factory defaults, and deleting your configuration file.